starling021/ehtools/README.md

 > ehtapp -c

- * To create ehtools desktop application you need to execute the following command:
+ * To create ehtools desktop application you need to execute the following command.

 > ehtapp -d create

 ## epasswd | <img src="https://img.shields.io/badge/utility-epasswd-green.svg">

- * epasswd (ehtools password changer) is an utility that allows you to change your ehtools login and password or ehtools root password!
+ * epasswd (ehtools password changer) is an utility that allows you to change your ehtools login and password or ehtools root password.

 ### Changing ehtools login and password

 > epasswd

- * To change ehtools login and password enter your old ehtools login (example: ehtools) and your old ehtools password (example: sloothe):
+ * To change ehtools login and password enter your old ehtools login (example: ehtools) and your old ehtools password (example: sloothe).

     (login)> ehtools
     (password)> sloothe (will not be shown!)

- * After this enter your new ehtools login (example: admin) and your new ehtools password (example: 1234):
+ * After this enter your new ehtools login (example: admin) and your new ehtools password (example: 1234).

     ((new)login)> admin
     ((new)password)> 1234 (will not be shown!)